dustingarner/Synapse-Analysis/README.md

 FlyWireSynapseTutorial was created by the FlyWire team and explains different uses of the client framework.

-Dustin's Synapse Analysis contains all of the forms of analysis that can be done using Neuron IDs and regions.
+Dustin's Synapse Analysis contains all of the forms of analysis that can be done using Neuron IDs and Regions.
 Some analysis requires a spreadsheet containing the region boundaries and other analysis requires a text document including a list of Neuron IDs.
 Examples of these files are provided in the repository.